Battle of Kamdesh: Final operations

 COP Keating became increasingly isolated in the summer of 2009.
 Ground resupply became almost impossible due to the area's limited roads and the threat of insurgent attacks.
 Furthermore, Camp Keating's location, surrounded by mountains on three sides, exposed helicopters and the outpost's garrison to insurgent fire.
 Towards the end, resupply flights were limited to moonless nights when near total darkness offered some protection to helicopter crews and their craft.
 The nearest attack helicopters were located in Jalalabad, a thirty-minute flight away.

 OP Fritsche was established to provide overwatch for COP Keating and was manned by a mix of US and Afghan national forces.
 US Army soldiers at both outposts had been ordered to prepare to evacuate the outposts and had informed local Afghan leaders of their intention to do so.

 Bravo Troop, 3rd Squadron "Destroyers", 61st Cavalry Regiment manned COP Keating.
 In addition, Afghan national forces manned checkpoints and roadblocks at various locations around the area.
 At the time, Afghan national forces were supervised and trained by members of the Latvian Operational Mentor Liaison Teams.

-The Allies planned to close COP Keating by August 2009, but the move was delayed because of other military operations in a nearby district.
+The Coalition planned to close COP Keating by August 2009, but the move was delayed because of other military operations in a nearby district.
 Because Keating was scheduled for closure in the near future, coalition leaders had decided not to make more than minimal efforts to improve fortifications at the base.

 Coalition forces received three human-source intelligence reports sometime before the battle indicating that insurgents were planning an attack on the outposts.
 Because the reports had not been verified by other intelligence sources, such as electronic intelligence, the reports were discounted.